-Mapping individual Tier 1 and Tier 2 suppliers requires comparatively fewer resources than doing so for those further upstream, such as Tiers 3 and 4.
-Smaller companies with limited interaction in the upstream chain will likely seek to map Tier 1 and 2 suppliers.
-Companies with longstanding partnerships and some visibility along their upstream supply chains may focus on suppliers for Tiers 2, 3, and 4.
+Mapping individual Tier One and Tier Two suppliers requires comparatively fewer resources than doing so for those further upstream, such as Tiers Three and Four.
+Smaller companies with limited interaction in the upstream chain will likely seek to map iv.
+Should I limit the mapping to a specific geographic area?

+Tier One and Two suppliers.
+Companies with longstanding partnerships and some visibility along their upstream supply chains may focus on suppliers for Tiers Two, Three and Four.